Updating Neighbour Cell List via Crowdsourced User Reports: a Framework for Measuring Time Performance: Conclusions

 \section{Conclusions}

-We introduced the problem of user-reports-based \acl{LTD}, providing a crisp mathematical formulation of it in the case of Model~\ref{model:rain}.

-We showed that Model~\ref{model:rain} can effectively be used as an upper bound for a wide range of mobility models when the user reports frequency is lower than the inverse mixing time of the \ac{MC} of the actual mobility model (in practice it can be used if reports are sent every hour).

-In Section~\ref{sec:conv-with-high} we provide an useful method to estimate the time of \knowledge{$\delta$} when the problem is too big to solve exactly using Equation~\eqref{eq:method1}.
+In this paper, we have introduced the problem of user-reports-based \acl{NCLD} and provided a crisp mathematical formulation of it for a simple mobility model.
+We have also shown that such mobility model can be effectively used as an upper bound for a wide range of mobility models when the user reports frequency is lower than the inverse mixing time of the \acl{MC} of the actual mobility model.
+Additionally, we have provided a useful method to estimate the time to \knowledge{$\delta$} when the problem is too complex to be solved exactly.

-Simulations on random scenarios with typical femtocell parameters show that the expected number of reports in order to have an high degree of knowledge of the local topology is very small.
-Roughly speaking, a user moving at \SI{0.5}{m/s} according to a random walk model, and providing a report every hour, can guarantee the \ap will have \knowledge{\num{0.9}} with high probability in less than \SI{5}{h}, and in less than two hours if reports are sent every 15 minutes.
-Since the local topology is not typically expected to change every day, this are acceptable times.
+Simulations on random scenarios with typical small cells parameters show that the expected number of reports in order to have a high degree of knowledge of the local topology is very small.
+Roughly speaking, a user moving at \SI{0.5}{m/s} according to a random walk model, and providing at least one report every hour, can guarantee the serving \ap will have \knowledge{\num{0.9}} with high probability in less than \SI{5}{h}, and in less than two hours if reports are sent at least every 15 minutes.
+Since we do not expect the network topology to be affected by high network dynamics, these are acceptable times for the problems of interest.
+We encourage the adoption of the presented framework to assess the possibility of employing crowdsourced user reports in other self-configuration problems, comparing the time to \knowledge{$\delta$} with the expected time to convergence of a given decentralised algorithm.